Fact Sheets and Resources

 Pronoun Usage Guide

-work setting is important.
-Proper pronoun use helps to create a more
+your work setting is important.
+Proper pronoun use helps to

 Dental Hygienist Resources